Persistent Memory I/O Primitives: PMem Characteristics

 \subsection{Setup and Configuration}

 There are two ways of using PMem: memory mode and app direct mode.
 In \textbf{memory mode}, PMem replaces DRAM as the (volatile) main memory, and DRAM serves as an additional hardware managed caching layer (``L4 cache'').
-The advantage of this mode is that it transparently works for legacy software and thus offers a simple way to cheaply extend the main memory capacity.
-However, this does not utilize persistence and performance may degrade due to the lower bandwidth and higher latency of PMem.
+The advantage of this mode is that it works transparently for legacy software and thus offers a simple way of extending the main memory capacity at low cost.
+However, this does not utilize persistence, and performance may degrade due to the lower bandwidth and higher latency of PMem.
 In fact, as we show later, there is a $\approx$\SI{10}{\percent} overhead for accessing data when DRAM acts as a L4 cache instead of normally.

 Because it is not possible to leverage the persistency of PMem in memory mode, we focus on \textbf{app direct mode} in the remainder of this paper.
 App direct mode, unlike memory mode, leaves the regular memory system untouched.
 It optionally allows programs to make use of PMem in the form of memory mapped files.
 We describe this process from a developer point of view in the following: